MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 ## Admin setting for anonymous user app interaction

 Teams admins can use the Teams admin center to enable or disable anonymous user app interaction for the entire tenant.
-This anonymous users can interact with apps in meetings setting is enabled by default.
-If your app needs to be accesed by anonymous users ensure that tenant admins enable the anonymous user app interaction.
+This anonymous user can interact with the apps in meetings if the app interaction is enabled by default.
+If your app needs to be accessed by anonymous users ensure that tenant admins enable the anonymous user app interaction.
 For more information, see [allow anonymous users to interact with apps in meetings](/microsoftteams/meeting-settings-in-teams).

 ## Anonymous user authentication flow

-As anonymous users aren't AAD accounts, AAD authentication or `getAuthToken` from the client SDK fails while authenticating the anonymous users.
+As anonymous users aren't Azure Active Directory (Azure AD) accounts, Azure AD authentication or `getAuthToken` from the client SDK fails while authenticating the anonymous users.
 If you need to authenticate anonymous users, your app must identify anonymous users and provide an alternative authentication experience in the meetings.
 You can determine if a user is anonymous by validating [user's context](#in-meeting-getcontext-from-teams-client-library).

 ## In-Meeting getContext from Teams client library